Beer Cheese Fondue Dip

-This fondue dip will be a great crowd-pleaser for any party or potluck.
+This beer cheese fondue dip will be a great crowd-pleaser for any party or potluck.
 I’m not too proud to say that I ate most of this without much help from anybody else and I didn’t feel so hot afterwards.

 This dip can be made with any type of beer, including nonalcoholic beer.
 If you don’t like a strong beer flavor I would choose a light beer or an ice brew.
-But either way, the taste isn’t overpowering.
-You can even tweak the cheese in this recipe and use Swiss, Monterey Jack, or mix two different kinds together.
+But either way, the taste isn’t overpowering and I honestly hardly even tasted it, but would miss it if it wasn’t there (if that even makes sense).

 Serve with toasted bread cubes, vegetables (broccoli or cauliflower), soft pretzel bites, tortilla chips….whatever you have on hand!

-1/4 cup chopped onion
+- ¼ cup chopped onion

-1 tablespoon butter
+- 1 tablespoon butter

-1 teaspoon minced garlic
+- 1 teaspoon minced garlic

-4 cups (16 ounces) shredded cheddar cheese
+- 4 cups (16 ounces) shredded cheddar cheese

-1 tablespoon all-purpose flour
+- 1 tablespoon all-purpose flour

-1/4 teaspoon ground black pepper (can be omitted)
+- ¼ teaspoon ground black pepper (can be omitted)

-3 to 4 tablespoons half-and-half cream
+- 3 to 4 tablespoons half-and-half or heavy cream

-- Bring to a boil; reduce heat to medium-low.
-Toss cheese with flour and pepper; stir into saucepan until melted.
-Stir in 3-4 tablespoons cream.
+- Bring to a boil and then reduce heat to medium-low.
+Toss cheese with flour and pepper; stir into saucepan until completely melted.

-Transfer to a small fondue pot or 1-1/2 or 2 qt. slow cooker.
-Keep warm; add additional cream or more beer if fondue thickens too much.
+- Transfer to a small fondue pot or 1-1/2 or 2 qt. slow cooker.
+Keep warm for best results; add additional cream or more beer if fondue thickens too much.